27 May 2005

 Alison seemed surprised to see Tink with us, not as much as we were that she was still standing silently between me and Tonya.
 The quick thinking Tonya decided that we needed to spend no time at Alison's, but instead should go retrieve me things and get the hell out of there before Tink had a meltdown.

 Lo and behold, Flanagan had spared no expense on the new appliance.
-It was stainless steel, 30 cubic feet which immediately had Ton drooling.
-I was thinking $1200 setback for Flanagan's wallet, and as long as it wasn't me wallet, more power to him.
-I got the beers for all of us and Alison and Tonya were discussing the merits of the refrigerator while the silent and seething Tinkerbelle stood sipping her ale giving me evil looks.
+It was stainless steel, 30 cubic feet, which immediately had Ton drooling.
+I was thinking of a $1200 setback for Flanagan's wallet, and as long as it wasn't my wallet, more power to him.
+I got the beers for all of us.
+Alison and Tonya were discussing the merits of the refrigerator while the silent and seething Tinkerbelle stood sipping her ale, giving me evil looks.

 What we found was just too much to write about.
 It boggles the senses it does.
-So much so, I must end this here and now.
-It be with dire warning I tell you if you want to know what we found, be prepared and scroll below because we have a pic of what we found in the freezer.
-Hold on to your hat and your heart it isn't pretty.
+So much so that I must end this here and now.
+It is with dire warning I tell you if you want to know what we found, be prepared and scroll below because we have a pic of what we saw in the freezer.
+Hold on to your hat and your heart; it isn't pretty.

 Mr. Seamus O'Malley - RIP